What it is

-MX-RTS is purely Salesforce Apex based and consists of minimal Apex code to ensure that there is negligible contribution your Salesforce Apex code limit.
-The lion’s share of the package is Apex triggers with a smattering of a few Apex classes which receive the data from the triggers to send to Mixmax.
+MX-RTS is purely Salesforce Apex-based and consists of minimal Apex code to ensure a negligible contribution to your Salesforce Apex code limit.
+The lion’s share of the package is Apex triggers, with a few Apex classes that receive the data from the triggers to send to Mixmax.

 Apex triggers on updates

 MX-RTS uses the triggers to identify whenever a change has been made to an Account, Contact, Event, Lead, Opportunity, Task, or User.
 These triggers fire after the resource has been updated.

 Each trigger sends the update to one of the few MX-RTS Apex classes and then sends that information to Mixmax.